rezamarzban/nn/README.md

-# nn
-Simple handwritten digit recognition Neural Network by using PyTorch
+nn: Simple handwritten digit recognition Neural Network by using PyTorch
 ---------------------------------------------------------------------

 To compiling run: